wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Install Edge Data Store.md

 ## Windows (Windows 10 x64)

 You must have administrative privileges to run the installer.
+Complete the following to install Edge Data Store on Windows:

 1. Copy the _EdgeDataStore.msi_ file to the file system of the device.
 2. To start the installer, double-click the _EdgeDataStore.msi_ file in Windows Explorer.